newmohib/nodejs-docker-github-actions-graphql-sample-app/README.md

 [Tutorial](https://www.youtube.com/watch?v=OeLnEB9FDpw)

-# Nodejs app with rest and graphql example
+# NodeJS app with rest and graphql example

 An example of GraphQL queries/mutations with Node and Express js.